pabsantos/tama_project/slides.typ

 - Population divided by the total count of edges in each range of EBC values (bin size of 0.01)

-- There is roughly an inverted relationship: edges with higher EBC values present lower values of normalized population
+- There is little variation in normalized population across EBC ranges, except for ranges around 0.08, which showed higher values, and around 0.16, which showed lower values.

 #figure(
   image("plot/ebc_population_scatter.png", width: 55%)